oniony/TMSU/README.md

   * Disallowed use of '!' within tag and value names.
   * It is now possible to tag a broken symbolic link: instead of an error this will now be reported as a warning.
+  * TMSU can now be built without the Makefile.

 v0.4.2
 ------